itz-Mayank/SkillShare-App/README.md

 - Tailwind CSS

 # Installation
-Install the project dependencies using npm: npm install
+Install the project dependencies using npm : npm install

 # Run
-Run this project by this CL:
+Run this project by this CL :
 npm run dev